Paired coalition in graphs: Graphs with large paired coalition number

 \section{Graphs with large paired coalition number}

 This section is divided into two subsections.
-In the first subsection we characterize all triangle-free graphs with paired coalition number $n$, and in the second subsection we characterize all unicyclic graphs with paired coalition number $n-2$.
+In the first subsection, we characterize all triangle-free graphs of order $n$ with paired coalition number $n$, and in the second subsection, we characterize all unicyclic graphs of order $n$ with paired coalition number $n-2$.